Exposé (film)

-Exposé (also known as House on Straw Hill and Trauma) is a British 1976 psychological thriller that was referred to as a video nasty during the 1980s.
-It is a low-budget example of the 1970s exploitation film, having significant amounts of sexual and violent content.
-The film was partly financed by Paul Raymond and starred Udo Kier, Linda Hayden and 1970s sex symbol Fiona Richmond.
-It was originally released straight to theaters in March 1976 and it received a heavy amount of cuts due to its graphic violent and sexual content.
-On its original cinematic release over three minutes were cut to allow it an X certificate.
-An uncut video version was banned in the UK following the passing of the Video Recordings Act 1984.
-Both the 1997 UK video and subsequent DVD re-releases contain significant edits.
+Exposé (also known as House on Straw Hill and Trauma) is a 1976 British psychological horror thriller film that was referred to as a video nasty during the 1980s.
+It was directed by James Kenelm Clarke, partly financed by Paul Raymond and stars Udo Kier, Linda Hayden and 1970s sex symbol Fiona Richmond.

 Plot

-Paul Martin (Kier) is a novelist who rents out a secluded cottage in the British countryside in order to complete his new book, a pretentious sex romp.
-Plagued by recurring paranoid nightmares, he has split with his girlfriend Suzanne (Richmond) and is having problems writing his book.
-Paul employs a secretary, Linda Hindstatt (Hayden), to type the manuscript for him.
+Paul Martin is a novelist who rents out a secluded cottage in the British countryside to complete his new book, a pretentious sex romp.
+Plagued by recurring paranoid nightmares, he has split with his girlfriend, Suzanne, and is having problems writing his book.
+Paul employs a secretary, Linda Hindstatt, to type the manuscript for him.
 Paul meets Linda at the railway station, where Linda is intimidated by a couple of youths, prompting Paul to give them a battering.
-After settling into the house, Linda takes a walk in a field where she is raped by the men but soon gets revenge when she shoots them both with a shotgun.
-Meanwhile, Paul keeps having nightmares and all his advances on Linda are rejected.
+After settling into the house, Linda takes a walk in a field where the men rape her but soon gets revenge when she shoots them both with a shotgun.

+Meanwhile, Paul keeps having nightmares, and all his advances on Linda are rejected.
 Linda insinuates herself into the household, displacing the housekeeper, Mrs. Aston.
 When a suspicious Mrs. Aston returns to the house at night, she is murdered: her throat slashed with a knife.
-As Paul and Linda work on completing the novel, he asks Suzanne to come back only to have Linda seduce her.
+As Paul and Linda work on completing the novel, he asks Suzanne to come back, only to have Linda seduce her.
 As Linda and Suzanne have sex, Paul then crashes his car into a river, the brakes having been tampered with (assumed) by Linda.
-Suzanne is murdered in the shower by Linda and everything erupts into a pandemonium of violence.
+Suzanne is murdered in the shower by Linda, and everything erupts into a pandemonium of violence.